Phylum: Magnoliophyta - Class: Equisetopsida - Order: Solanulales - Family: Solanaceae

-The pictures on this page were taken in West Wales in June.
+The pictures shown on this page were taken in West Wales in June.